Donika Kelly: Early years

 Kelly was born in Los Angeles, California, in the early 1980s and moved with her family to Arkansas in the late 1990s.

 Education

-In 2005, Kelly received a Bachelor of Arts in English from Southern Arkansas University.
+In 2005, Kelly received a Bachelor of Arts degree in English from Southern Arkansas University.
 She received a Master of Fine Arts from the University of Texas in 2008.
 Her thesis was called The White Meat.
 In 2009, she obtained a Master of Arts from Vanderbilt University.
-Her thesis, Framing the Subject in Natasha Trethewey’s Bellocq’s Ophelia, analyzed Natasha Trethewey's book on Ernest J. Bellocq's photography, specifically those of unnamed mixed-race prostitutes.
-Kelly finished her Ph.D in English Literature from Vanderbilt University in August 2013.
+Her thesis, Framing the Subject in Natasha Trethewey's Bellocq's Ophelia, analyzed Natasha Trethewey's book on Ernest J. Bellocq's photography, specifically those of unnamed mixed-race prostitutes.
+Kelly finished her Ph.D. in English literature from Vanderbilt University in August 2013.
 Her dissertation was titled Reading against Genre: Contemporary Westerns and the Problem of White Manhood.
 In it, Kelly explains how the way in which society perceives the role of white men is largely influenced by the way they are portrayed in media, with a particular focus on contemporary Western films.

+Personal life

+She lives in Iowa with her wife, the writer Melissa Febos.